wsauret/Epic7-OCR-Script/README.md

 ``TESSDATA_PREFIX = r"C:\Program Files\Tesseract-OCR"``

-Next, make sure the path to tesseract listed in these two lines is the same as the one tesseract was installed to earlier.
+Note: Make sure the path to tesseract listed in these two lines is the same as the one you installed tesseract to earlier!

 Finally, let's do a test run!
 Go to **Run > Run All Cells**.
 If you scroll down to the bottom of the window, you'll see a text progress indicator.
 When you see "JSON file finished!" you should see a new file on the lefthand side: "exported_gear.json".
 Double click that.
 If next to "items: []" it says "1 item" then the test run worked correctly.
 You can click the arrow to expand "items: []" if you want to see what the data looks like.